dm3-org/dm3/packages/toplevel-alias/README.md

 -   **Description:** Sets an alias for a given name (= top-level).
 -   **Access:** Restricted to the contract owner.
 -   **Parameters:**
     -   `_name`: The name (top-level domain) to map the alias to.
-Must not be empty and start with ".".
+Must not be empty and not start with ".".
     -   `_alias`: The alias to be set for the given name.
-Must start with a dot and follow the format rules.
+Must not start with a dot and follow the format rules.

 ### Other Functions